 That’s not to say it’s impossible, even for someone in my shoes — I just realized that life is short, and I’d probably prefer trying to start something where I actually have some unique insight or competitive advantage.

-My new startup idea is based upon my existing network of top professionals, and is essentially solving a problem that I solved for myself and that I’ve helped dozens others solve over the years as a hobby.
+My new startup idea is based upon my existing network of top professionals and is essentially solving a problem that I solved for myself and that I’ve helped dozens of others solve over the years as a hobby.